bokeh/bokeh/sphinx/source/docs/dev_guide/creating_issues.rst

 To `file a new bug report`_, you should have the following information ready.
 This will help with resolving your issue as quickly as possible:

+Title
+    Add a short, descriptive title for your bug report.
+The form field already contains ``[BUG] ``, add your title after that.

 Software version info
     To find the version of packages such as Bokeh, Python, IPython, and Node.js, use the following command in the environment where you have Bokeh installed: